 Prior to joining WHA, Paige worked in a community health center with a predominantly Latino farm-worker population.
 She enjoys working with English- and Spanish-speaking patients to help them achieve their personal goals for health and wellness.
 She also appreciates being able to provide education to first-time parents, working with patients to find their optimal contraception options and working with teenage patients.
 In her practice, Paige strives to honor the dignity of an individual's experiences and views the patient-clinician relationship as a true partnership.

-When she’s not caring for women and their families, Paige enjoys baking, quilting and knitting, as well as hiking and pinball.
+When she’s not caring for women and their families, Paige enjoys baking, quilting and biking, as well as hiking and pinball.
 She has previously volunteered as a phone-based peer counselor providing unconditional and judgment-free phone support for callers regarding their decisions, feelings and experiences with pregnancy, parenting, miscarriage, abortion and adoption.
-She and her husband have a brand new baby girl, three cats and a dog.
+She and her husband have one daughter, three cats and a dog.